 cost of the asset can be reliably measured.

-Intangible assets acquired separately are measured on
+Intangible assets acquired separately are measured

-measured at cost less accumulated amortisation and
+are measured at cost less accumulated amortisation

-any accumulated impairment losses.
-Intangible assets
+and any accumulated impairment losses.
+Intangible

-tested for impairment annually, either individually or at
+are tested for impairment annually, either individually,

-the cash-generating unit level.
+either individually or at the cash-generating unit level.

 Expenditure on Research activities is recognised in the